Source code for wf_psf.psf_models.tf_layers

 [docs] def call(self, positions): """Calculate the OPD maps for the given positions.
 Calculating: Pi(pos) x alpha x S Parameters ---------- positions: Tensor(batch, 2) First element is x-axis, second is y-axis.
 Returns ------- opd_maps: Tensor(batch, opd_dim, opd_dim) """ # Calculate the Pi matrix poly_mat = calc_poly_position_mat( positions, self.x_lims, self.y_lims, self.d_max ) # We need to transpose it here to have the batch dimension at first poly_mat = tf.transpose(poly_mat, perm=[1, 0]) inter_res = tf.linalg.matmul(poly_mat, self.alpha_mat) return tf.tensordot(inter_res, self.S_mat, axes=1)

-[docs] class TF_NP_MCCD_OPD_v2(tf.keras.layers.Layer): """Non-parametric OPD generation with hybrid-MCCD variations.
+[docs] class TFNonParametricMCCDOPDv2(tf.keras.layers.Layer): """Non-parametric OPD generation with hybrid-MCCD variations.
 Parameters ---------- obs_pos: tensor(n_stars, 2) Observed positions of the `n_stars` in the dataset.
 The indexing of the positions has to correspond to the indexing in the `spatial_dic`. spatial_dic: tensor(n_stars, n_dic_elems) Dictionary containing the spatial-constraint dictionary. `n_stars` corresponds to the total number of stars in the dataset. `n_dic_elems` corresponds to the number of elements of the dictionary, not to be confounded with `n_comp`, the total number of non-parametric features of the wavefront-PSF. x_lims: [int, int] Limits of the x axis. y_lims: [int, int] Limits of the y axis. graph_comps: int Number of wavefront-PSF features correspondign to the graph constraint. d_max: int Max degree of polynomial determining the FoV variations.
 The number of wavefront-PSF features of the polynomial part is computed `(d_max+1)*(d_max+2)/2`. opd_dim: int Dimension of the OPD maps.
 Same as pupil diameter. """ def __init__( self, obs_pos, spatial_dic, x_lims, y_lims, random_seed=None, d_max=2, graph_features=6, l1_rate=1e-5, opd_dim=256, name="TF_NP_MCCD_OPD_v2", ): super().__init__(name=name) # Parameters self.x_lims = x_lims self.y_lims = y_lims self.random_seed = random_seed logger.info(type(self.random_seed)) self.d_max = d_max self.opd_dim = opd_dim # L1 regularisation parameter self.l1_rate = l1_rate self.obs_pos = obs_pos self.poly_dic = spatial_dic[0] self.graph_dic = spatial_dic[1] self.n_stars = self.poly_dic.shape[0] self.n_graph_elems = self.graph_dic.shape[1] self.poly_features = int((self.d_max + 1) * (self.d_max + 2) / 2) self.graph_features = graph_features # Variables self.S_poly = None self.S_graph = None self.alpha_poly = None self.alpha_graph = None self.init_vars()

 [docs] def init_vars(self): """Initialize trainable variables.
 Basic initialization.
-Random uniform for S and identity for alpha. """ # S initialization tf.random.set_seed(self.random_seed) random_init = tf.random_uniform_initializer(minval=-0.001, maxval=0.001) self.S_poly = tf.Variable( initial_value=random_init( shape=[self.poly_features, self.opd_dim, self.opd_dim] ), trainable=True, dtype=tf.float32, ) self.S_graph = tf.Variable( initial_value=random_init( shape=[self.graph_features, self.opd_dim, self.opd_dim] ), trainable=True, dtype=tf.float32, ) # Alpha initialization self.alpha_poly = tf.Variable( initial_value=tf.eye( num_rows=self.poly_features, num_columns=self.poly_features ), trainable=True, dtype=tf.float32, ) self.alpha_graph = tf.Variable( initial_value=tf.eye( num_rows=self.n_graph_elems, num_columns=self.graph_features ), trainable=True, dtype=tf.float32, )
+Random uniform for S and identity for alpha. """ # S initialization tf.random.set_seed(self.random_seed) random_init = tf.random_uniform_initializer(minval=-0.001, maxval=0.001) self.S_poly = tf.Variable( initial_value=random_init( shape=[self.poly_features, self.opd_dim, self.opd_dim] ), trainable=True, dtype=tf.float32, ) self.S_graph = tf.Variable( initial_value=random_init( shape=[self.graph_features, self.opd_dim, self.opd_dim] ), trainable=True, dtype=tf.float32, ) # Alpha initialization self.alpha_poly = tf.Variable( initial_value=tf.eye( num_rows=self.poly_features, num_columns=self.poly_features ), trainable=True, dtype=tf.float32, ) self.alpha_graph = tf.Variable( initial_value=tf.eye( num_rows=self.n_graph_elems, num_columns=self.graph_features ), trainable=True, dtype=tf.float32, ) # Update random seed for next call if self.random_seed is not None: self.random_seed += 1

 [docs] def set_alpha_zero(self): """Set alpha matrix to zero.""" self.alpha_poly.assign(tf.zeros_like(self.alpha_poly, dtype=tf.float32)) self.alpha_graph.assign(tf.zeros_like(self.alpha_graph, dtype=tf.float32))